 Learn How Not To Make Poor Choices While Developing a Theme for WordPress

 Over the past few years, an interesting shift has been observed with the way WordPress themes have evolved to make sure your website stands out from the crowd.
 WordPress themes are getting quite sophisticated these days, providing a website that works well out-of-the-box.
-Quite recently, one feature that almost every WordPress user was excited about is the “accent color” option that comes by default with Twenty Fourteen theme that was introduced in the WP version 3.8.
-The option allowed developers to replace the default green color with whatever the shade you like.
-That is something which helped developers to make color decisions personally.
+Quite recently, one feature that almost every WordPress user was excited about is the “accent colour” option that comes by default with Twenty Fourteen theme that was introduced in the WP version 3.8.
+The option allowed developers to replace the default green colour with whatever the shade you like.
+That is something which helped developers to make colour decisions personally.

-Also, given to the short development cycle of the version 3.8, it became quite evident that WordPress developers did not get sufficient time ( as there was a less gap between the launch of 3.7 and 3.8) to improve the color accent implementation within the theme, which ultimately resulted in the removal of feature.
+Also, given to the short development cycle of the version 3.8, it became quite evident that WordPress developers did not get sufficient time ( as there was a less gap between the launch of 3.7 and 3.8) to improve the colour accent implementation within the theme, which ultimately resulted in the removal of the feature.

-WordPress Theme and Color Choices
+WordPress Theme and Colour Choices

 Weaver is a nice theme, and developers praise its default look.
 Also, it’s a popular theme in the WordPress.org because it comes packed with options that offer more freedom and control to its users.

 But, there is a flip side as well.
 The freedom for developers vouchers for comes with a price, in the form of Weaver’s pro version.
 Something which you can opt for blindly without analysing whether you actually need it or not.